-PMPR8301 Expository Preaching in the 21st-Century Church (3 hours) Barlow, Ogea
+PMPR8301 Contemporary Expository Preaching (3 hours) Barlow, Ogea, Roudkovski

 The seminar involves students in research and reflection on various dimensions of expository preaching in the contemporary church.
 A two-pronged focus examines both the rationale and practice of expository preaching especially as it is applies to pastoral ministry.
 Students will be given the opportunity to dialogue with selected guest practitioners regarding their respective philosophies and practices of expository preaching.
 Students also will complete selected assignments designed to enhance their own preparation and delivery of expository messages.